phoenixlauncher/phoenix/README.md

 ## Updates

 If you want to be notified when new updates are released here, make sure you "watch" this repository at the top of the page.
 You can be notified of only new releases by clicking the arrow next to the button, selecting "Custom", and then selecting "Releases" and then "Apply"

-## Contact

-If you need to contact us for anything, you can join our [Discord Server](https://discord.gg/Q8TQ6rYfGQ).
-There you can ask the devs for help if you are having any issues using our app, and you will be the first to know when there are new releases!

 ## Contributing